factopolis/factopolis/content/_index.md

 title: LieDB
 ---

-LieDB is a collaboratively edited database of the lies politicians tell and the fact checking that catches them.

 **LieDB is not ready for public use yet**.
 The software is still under heavy development, the data is woefully incomplete, and even this page is haphazardly structured and written.
 However, it should